Directly to the content

 Nutrient highlights: Magnesium, zinc, fiber, antioxidants, probiotic bacteria

-• Large salad with rocket, spinach and colorful vegetables
+• Large salad with arugula, spinach and colorful vegetables

 • 150g lentils or chickpeas